-- One area where the Romans differed from us was in their attitude to sex and the representation of the naked body.
-When Pompeii was first excavated all erotic images were regarded as associated with brothels and were locked away in the Archaeological Museum in Naples.
+- One of the controversial aspects of Roman art is the representation of the naked body.
+When Pompeii was first excavated all erotic images were regarded as associated with brothels and were locked away in the Archaeological Museum.
 They could only be viewed by respectable adult males by appointment.
 More and more finds were found and increasingly elaborate reasons were found to explain why they were found in association with respectable houses.
-Today it is thought that the Romans had a much more open view of the body and it is not clear that what we call erotic was a concept they possessed. - This mosaic was found in the side chamber of the main atrium of the House of the Faun and we do not know whether it was a semi-private room for relaxing inhibitions or simply another tasteful decoration of a mythical scene. - When Pompeii and Herculaneum were being excavated in the eighteenth and nineteenth centuries many images and works were uncovered that were considered obscene.
+Today it is thought that the Romans had a much more open view of the body and it is not clear that what we call erotic was a concept they possessed. - This mosaic was found in the side chamber of the main atrium and we do not know whether it was a semi-private room for relaxing inhibitions or simply another tasteful decoration of a mythical scene. - When Pompeii and Herculaneum were being excavated in the eighteenth and nineteenth centuries many images and works were uncovered that were considered obscene.
 When the only visitors were aristocrats on the Grand Tour this was not considered a problem but as the works were placed in public museum it was felt the public had to be protected.
 In 1821 the National Archaeological Museum in Naples put all such objects in its Secret Museum (Gabinetto Segreto) and the doorway was bricked up in 1849.
 At Pompeii frescoes deemed to be obscene had locked metal covers placed over them and only men 'of mature age and respected morals' could see them on payment of a fee.
 This practice continued until the 1960s.
 The modern work 'pornography' and the modern concept developed during this period.
 What was regarded as natural by the Romans and interesting on the Grand Tour had become so shocking it was hidden away and never discussed.

-https://en.wikipedia.org/wiki/Sexuality\in\ancient\Rome https://books.google.co.uk/books?id=nx1EAgAAQBAJ Pornographic Art and the Aesthetics of Pornography, H. Maes, 2013
+https://books.google.co.uk/books?id=nx1EAgAAQBAJ Pornographic Art and the Aesthetics of Pornography, H. Maes, 2013